ccs-thesis-romano-group/Mabini-App/README.md

 # Smart Event & Activity Management System for Mabini Colleges, Inc.

-The Smart Digital Event Management System streamlines event planning and engagement, enhancing coordination and communication for local institutions such as Mabini Colleges, as well as educational communities worldwide.
+A Smart Digital Event Management System streamlines event planning and engagement, enhancing coordination and communication for local institutions such as Mabini Colleges, as well as educational communities worldwide.

 ## Features